 An equity investment by the project entity may be required as a condition by the awarding authority.
 This will commonly be between 10 and 15% of the cost.
 This will act as a cushion for the lenders from risk.

 The sponsors in the project will subscribe for equity.
 They may agree to lend debt to the project company on the basis that it is subordinated to other lending.
 This may be in addition or as an alternative, to equity.
 Other parties may contribute equity, including institutional investors, specialised funds, etc.

 Bonds may be issued to finance projects.
 This is relatively unusual.
 Bondholders will not generally wish to accept risks in the construction phase, given that the authority is unlikely to have to pay anything unless the project is completed and commissioned.
 The risk may be reduced by bank guarantees, standby letters of credit, completion guarantees by the project sponsors or by an insurance company.

 An insurer may guarantee repayment of the bonds.
 Its credit rating may give the bonds a higher rating than could be achieved by the project company’s covenant.

 Bond documentation is likely to be more standardised.
 Its cost in the markets is likely to be cheaper with less extensive covenants than a loan agreement.
 It allows access to a broader creditor base.
 Bond instruments are more readily traded.

-Traditionally with to bonds an obstacle is the number of participants including credit rating agencies, lead managers, trustees, insurers, depositories and paying agents.
+Traditionally, with bonds, an obstacle is the number of participants, including credit rating agencies, lead managers, trustees, insurers, depositories and paying agents.
 In contrast, there may be a single syndicated agent.